 I decided to create a new applique pattern with loads of different hats and eyeglasses and bows and mustaches and speech bubbles and more.
-I just got my drawings back from the artist who digitizes them and I’m going to start making up some sample blocks soon so you can see how they work with all the applique patterns you already have.
+I just finished my drawings and I’m going to start making up some sample blocks soon so you can see how they work with all the applique patterns you already have.

 So there it is.
 A perfect partnership – one where every step of the process is a joy and takes me in directions I never even thought of – including back to you.
 Many thanks to Michael Miller Fabrics for making it fun!